 Pom Pom Ice Cream Cone Craft

-These cute pom pom ice cream cones were really fun to make, and everyone was able to personalize theirs with their own colour choices.
+These cute pom pom ice cream cones were really fun to make, and all the party guests were able to personalize theirs with their own colour choices.

 We used these wood veneer cones as the perfect ice cream cones.
 The wood veneer cones are usually used for food service, all we had to do was cut off the tip to make them look more like real ice cream cones.
 If you couldn’t find these though, you could make the cones from some kraft paper, or brown construction paper.